Minimum length uncertainty relations in the presence of dark energy: Introduction

 The structure of this paper is as follows.
 In Sec. \ref{sect2.1}, we consider classical perturbations of the cosmological Friedmann-Lem{\^a}itre-Robertson-Walker (FLRW) metric, induced by the presence of point particles.
 Although the FLRW metric is not valid on local scales, we note that its perturbed form, at the present epoch, is similar to the Schwarzschild-de Sitter metric.
 Thus, it predicts approximately the same gravitational potential (up to numerical factors of order unity) in the vicinity of a local compact object.
 This allows us to view the local field -- for example, around a microscopic particle located close to the surface of the Earth -- as a perturbation away from the cosmological background geometry.
 Throughout our analysis, $\Lambda$ is treated as a fundamental constant of nature which gives rise to a constant dark energy density, and minimum curvature, at {\it all} points in space.

-In Sec. \ref{sect2.2}, we show how the formula for the perturbed line element relates to K{\' a}rolyh{\' a}zy's scheme for measuring the minimum positional uncertainty of a gravitating, quantum mechanical, `point' particle.
-Sections \ref{sect2.3}-\ref{sect2.4} review the original derivation of the MLUR given in \cite{Karolyhazy:1966zz,KFL} and the alternative derivation given in \cite{Ng:1993jb,Ng:1994zk}, respectively, while Sec. \ref{sect2.5} outlines motivations for dark energy-induced modifications of the standard result.
-The physical basis of the dark energy uncertainty principle (DE-UP) is laid out in Secs. \ref{sect3.1}-\ref{sect3.2} and its basic properties, including applications to both neutral and electrically charged particles (Secs. \ref{sect3.3}-\ref{sect3.4}), as well as its implications for the holographic conjecture \cite{tHooft:1999rgb,Bousso:2002ju} (Sec. \ref{sect3.5}), are explored.
-Possible cosmological consequences of the DE-UP are considered in Sec. \ref{sect4} and Sec. \ref{sect5} contains a summary of our main conclusions together with a brief discussion of prospects for future work.
+In Sec. \ref{sect2.2}, we show how the formula for the perturbed line element relates to K{\' a}rolyh{\' a}zy's scheme for resolving time-like intervals traversed by gravitating particles and show how this may be generalised to resolve space-like intervals -- in principle, even up to the horizon distance $\sim 1/\sqrt{\Lambda}$.
+Secs. \ref{sect2.3.1}-\ref{sect2.3.2} review the derivations of Eq. (\ref{Karolyhazy_MLUR_Intro}) given in \cite{Karolyhazy:1966zz,KFL} and \cite{Ng:1993jb,Ng:1994zk}, respectively, while Sec. \ref{sect2.4} outlines physical reasons for expecting dark energy-induced modifications of the standard formula.

+The main physical assumption behind the DE-UP is laid out in Sec. \ref{sect3.1} and the final result is derived in \ref{sect3.2}.
+The basic properties of the DE-UP, including applications to both neutral and electrically charged particles, are considered in Secs. \ref{sect3.3.1}-\ref{sect3.3.2}.
+Sec. \ref{sect4} considers possible cosmological implications and Sec. \ref{sect5} contains a summary of our conclusions together with a brief discussion of prospects for future work.
 Potential conceptual issues regarding the limits of applicability of the model, which arise at various points throughout the text, are discussed at greater length in the Appendix.